 Visiting Professor in Nuclear Energy Technology - Starting as a theoretical physicist Juan carried out and managed research on nuclear safety and advanced reactor systems at Harwell.
 He later set up and managed activities across Asia for AEA Technology, before working on international business and innovation in the nuclear and energy sectors, mainly for Government.

 Associate Director and BNFL Chair of Environmental Radioactivity - Kath brings expertise in the speciation and fate of radionuclides in engineered and natural environments with over 20 years’ experience.
-She is Director of the Radioactive Waste Management Research Support Office, based at The University of Manchester.
+She is Director of the Nuclear Waste Services Research Support Office, based at The University of Manchester.

 RWM Research Support Office Project Administrator - Sam is an experienced administrator who has worked in the Dalton Nuclear Institute since 2012, providing support on a number of nuclear related projects including the EPSRC Compositional and Structural Evolution of Plutonium Dioxide project, the Henry Royce Institute’s Nuclear Materials core theme and the NNUMAN programme.

 Associate Director and BNFL Chair in Nuclear Energy Systems - Richard was previously the Chief Engineer of the UK’s National Nuclear Laboratory.
 Richard has over 30 years of experience within the UK nuclear industry.
 He is a professional engineer with a background in the design, construction and commissioning of nuclear facilities.
 Richard is a co-founder of The Beam nuclear and social research network.